NIhal964/football-leagues/README.md

-Hii this a repo which tels you about football leagues
+Hii this a repo which tells you about teams i  top 5 football leagues